Unmani199/resnet/README.md

 # Network-Resilience
 The 2 functions measure and plot resilience of the given network using a modified Shannon diversity index that as demonstrated in [(Zitnik et al., 2019)](https://github.com/Unmani199/Network-Resilience/files/11356259/Evolution_of_PPIN_across_tree_of_life.pdf)

+DESCRIBE THE FORMULA IN BRIEF

 .
 Required packages include-
 (pandas, networkx, random, plotly, math, scipy, os, statistics, ????? )
 Compatible with Python version 3.8.8 and above